abuob/yanice/README.md

   <img alt="yanice-visualization-example" src="https://raw.githubusercontent.com/abuob/yanice/master/resources/yanice-visualize-example.png">
 </p>

+In this example, we look at the graph comparing the working tree to `HEAD`.
+Something in `lib-2` changed.
+If we now run `yanice run test --rev=HEAD`, the test-command of `project-A` would be executed: `lib-2` changed, `project-A` depends on `lib-2`, but `lib-2` itself nor `project-B` have a test-command defined (dashed border), therefore only one command is run.
+See below for how to define the project-structure.

 ## Assumptions & Caveats:

 -   The dependencies between the projects inside the repository can be modeled as